jinilshah21/Solidity-Project---Lottery/README.md

 - A very large number is created using blocks-timestamp and difficulty
 - This number will be divided by number of players
 - Remainder will be the index of the array of players registered sequencially.
+- Winner is declared and is transfered the total balance of the lottery smart contract.

 WINNER IS DECLARED!!!